Yuvraj-Badmal/Task_Scheduler/README.md

 1. **Adding Tasks:** Enter the task ID and priority to add tasks to the scheduler.
 2. **Executing Tasks:** Tasks are executed automatically based on their priority until all tasks are completed.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## Contact

+For any inquiries or feedback, please reach out to:

+- Name: Yuvraj Badmal
+- Email: badmal.uv@gmail.com